OpenMaine/maineballot/astro/src/content/posts/2023-11-07-Q3_PineTreePower.md

 ---
-title:  "Question 3: Consumer-owned Utility"
+title: 'Question 3: Consumer-owned Utility'
 excerpt: This measure would create a consumer-owned utility.
 election: 2023-11-07
 header: